Michigan Auto Insurance Requirements 2026: Minimum Coverage Guide

 • Collision: Covers damage to your vehicle from accidents, regardless of fault

-• Comprehensive: Covers non-collision damage (theft, vandalism, weather, deer strikes)
+• Comprehensive: Covers non-collision damage (theft, vandalism, weather, animals)

 • Medical Payments (MedPay): Covers medical expenses for you and passengers, regardless of fault